Arjun Kannan systems / workflows / signal

 FAQ

-Questions I get asked a lot
+Questions that come up a lot

-What kind of AI work do I do?
+What AI systems do I actually build?

 What have I built before ResiDesk?